-While most children and teens will not require professional services to address their grief, some will benefit from additional support.
+While grief is a natural and normal response to loss, additional support can be helpful.
 This might mean attending a grief support group or connecting with a therapist.
-If you are interested in grief support groups at The Dougy Center, please call 503-775-5683.
+If you are interested in grief support groups at Dougy Center, please call 503-775-5683.
 For information on grief support groups beyond our service area and other helpful resources on loss and grief, please visit our website at dougy.org.
 If you need or your child needs immediate crisis support, please call the 24/7 Crisis Line, 1-800-273-8255 or text HELLO to 741741.